polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     While the intention is to optimize the use of Azure public, the design must account for constraints imposed by national and industry specific regulations regarding customer data.
 In particular, based on the findings identified during the planning stage, the Mortgage Application Customer Data database for customers based in the US and Canada will need to reside in on-premises data centers within their respective countries of origin.
 While Azure Stack HCI is capable of hosting virtual machines running SQL Server instances, it does not support deployment of services such as Azure Web Apps, Azure Functions, or Azure Storage Queues, which are part of the application design outlined in the previous step.
 The primary purpose of Azure Stack Edge is to implement Artificial Intelligence-enabled edge computing devices that optimize network data transfer to Azure.
 This functionality does not yield any meaningful benefits in the scenario we are considering.
 However, with Azure Stack Hub we can accomplish both of our objectives - progressing the cloud first strategy while still allowing for exceptions where workloads must remain on-premises.

-1. List the services and components that will be deployed to Azure public cloud.
+1. List the services and components that will be deployed to Global Azure cloud.
 For each, provide their basic function in the system.
 Determine which Azure region will be best suited for the deployment.

-    -   Azure public cloud: The South Central US and Canada Central regions will be used for the production instances of the public facing applications.
-The following applications will be deployed to Azure public cloud:
+    -   Global Azure cloud: The South Central US and Canada Central regions will be used for the production instances of the public facing applications.
+The following applications will be deployed to Global Azure cloud:

         -   Web App for the Mortgage Application application code.